Clarence Pinkston: Marriage

-Both were supporters of the swimming and diving program at the Detroit Athletic Club.
+Both he and his wife Betty were supporters of the swimming and diving program at the Detroit Athletic Club.
 Pinkston served as aquatics director for the D.A.C. from 1927 until 1956.
-He continued as a coach for the club until he died in 1961.
+He continued as a coach for the club until his death in 1961.
 Several national champions and Olympic medalists trained under Pinkston's tutelage; Richard Degener, Jeanne Stunyo and Barbara Sue Gilders - all were sponsored by the Detroit Athletic Club.
+Pinkston also coached Clark Sholes, a 1952 Olympic 100-meter freestyle medal winner.